-This graph shows the average and median giving amounts to organizations for youth and family services in 2010 by household income level, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for youth and family services in 2012 by household income level, among U.S. donor households.

-- Among those that gave, households with income levels of \$100,000 or more gave higher average and median gift amounts to organizations for youth and family services. - On average, among those that gave, households with income levels of \$100,000 or more gave over three times as much as both households with income levels of \$50,000 or less and households with income levels between \$50,001 and \$99,999 to organizations for youth and family services. - Among all U.S. donor households, the average amount given to organizations for youth and family services was \$276 (median=\$100).
+- Among those that gave, households with higher income levels gave higher average and median gift amounts to organizations for youth and family services. - On average, among those that gave, households with income levels of \$100,000 or more gave three five as much as households with income levels of \$50,000 or less, and they gave more than two and a half times as much as households with income levels between \$50,001 and \$99,999 to organizations for youth and family services. - Among those that gave, the median gift amount to organizations for youth and family services from households with income levels between \$50,001 and \$99,999 was \$50 more than that from households with income levels of \$50,000 or less. - Among all U.S. donor households, the average amount given to organizations for youth and family services was \$274 (median=\$100).